johnny353535/yoi/docs/_pages/modules/scrollTo.md

 ---

 ## scrollTo

-This script provides a simple interface to set smooth automated scrolls to target anchors within the same document.
+<p class="intro">This script provides a simple interface to set smooth automated scrolls to target anchors within the same document.</p>

 |         |                                                                    |
 | -       | -                                                                  |